Benjamin Henry Latrobe: Washington, D.C.

 In the United States, Latrobe quickly achieved eminence as the first professional architect working in the country.
 Latrobe was a friend of Thomas Jefferson, influencing Jefferson's design for the University of Virginia.
 Latrobe also knew James Monroe, as well as New Orleans architect and pirate, Barthelemy Lafon, was Aaron Burr's preferred architect, and he trained architect William Strickland.

 In 1803, Jefferson hired Latrobe as Surveyor of the Public Buildings of the United States, and to work as superintendent of construction of the United States Capitol.
 As construction of the capitol was already underway, Latrobe was tasked to work with William Thornton's plans, which Latrobe criticized.
 In an 1803 letter to Vice President Aaron Burr, he characterized the plans and work done as "faulty construction".
-Nonetheless, President Thomas Jefferson insisted that Latrobe follow Thornton's design for the capitol.
+Nonetheless, President Jefferson insisted that Latrobe follow Thornton's design for the capitol.

 Although Latrobe's major work was overseeing construction of the United States Capitol, he also was responsible for numerous other projects in Washington.
 In 1804, became chief engineer in the United States Navy.
 As chief surveyor, Latrobe was responsible for the Washington Canal.
 Latrobe faced bureaucratic hurdles in moving forward with the canal, with the directors of the company rejecting his request for stone locks.
 Instead, the canal was built with wooden locks, which were subsequently destroyed in a heavy storm in 1811.
 Latrobe also designed the main gate of the Washington Navy Yard.
 Latrobe worked on other transportation projects in Washington, D.C., including the Washington and Alexandria Turnpike, which connected Washington with Alexandria, as well as a road connecting with Frederick, Maryland, and a third road, the Columbia Turnpike going through Bladensburg to Baltimore.
 Latrobe also provided consulting on the construction of the Washington Bridge across the Potomac River in a way that would not impede navigation and commerce to Georgetown.